ben-xD/cohelm-interview-test/README.md

 # Cohelm interview test

 This is my attempt/solution to a test as part of an application process before I started my current job.
-I was messaged on LinkedIn by a Cohelm founder, and they gave me a take home test.
+I was messaged on LinkedIn by a Cohelm founder, and they gave me a take home test related to [utilisation review](https://www.merriam-webster.com/dictionary/utilization%20review) - related to Healthcare insurance.

 ## Why open source?